 This little group of believers continued to grow.
 A short while later, the mother of the church’s Pastor Masila donated land, a generous gift that prompted the planting of this church.
 This dedicated group of believers worked together and built a tiny temporary church building creating Muvati FOM Church.

 Later in 2010, while this area experienced severe drought, Pastor Joshua continued to work tirelessly to obtain funding.
 With help from committed donors, a water well was dug near the church making available sufficient water for villagers and their livestock.
 Thus providing hope and encouragement to a struggling community.

 Back at FOM Ministries’ headquarters in the United States, Pastor Joshua Ngao continued to be instrumental in helping this determined small group of Christians.
 Pastor Joshua and Pastor Brett Black, partnered together in funding the construction of the permanent building for Muvati FOM Church.

 Today, this congregation is under the leadership of Pastor James Masila and his wife, Peninah.
-Together with the church’s board of deacons, they work in partnership to provide the structure, leadership and ministries that this community of believers need.
-There are still forces of evil, witchcraft and black magic, practiced in the area but together these devoted Christians continue to serve their community and praise our Mighty Savior.
+Together with the church’s board of deacons, they work in partnership to provide the structure, leadership, and ministries that this community of believers needs.
+There are still forces of evil, witchcraft, and black magic, practiced in the area but together these devoted Christians continue to serve their community and praise our Mighty Savior.

 Kilawa Fishers of Men Church: